Classifier Surrogates: Sharing AI-based Searches with the World: Results

-Although including an epistemic uncertainty into the evaluation this far is a nice feature to gauge uncertainties in the tail regions of the data, the true value of the Bayesian methods is indicating input that is outside the distribution of the training data through high uncertainties.
-We use the introduced measures \eqref{eq:err} and \eqref{eq:acc} to show the behaviour of the Bayesian network for OOD data generated when artificially increasing the values for one jet-observable.
+Although including an epistemic uncertainty into the evaluation this far is a nice feature to gauge uncertainties in the tail regions of the data, the true value of BNNs is indicating input that is outside the distribution of the training data by assigning high uncertainties.
+We use the introduced measures \eqref{eq:err} and \eqref{eq:acc} to show the behaviour of the BNN surrogates for OOD data generated when artificially increasing the values for one jet-observable.

 We produce OOD data by selecting $1000$ jet events from the test set at random and increasing the values of a single jet-feature by adding a constant value.
 We perform this distortion for $3$ dimensions, $p_T$, $E_\mathrm{jet}$ and $n_\mathrm{const}$, and $10$ values each.
 Again, we report the accuracy and error estimate calculated from $n_\mathrm{stat}=1000$ points of the learned Detector Smearing Distribution.